Healthcare Sharing Ministry Instead of Traditional Health Insurance

 How a Health Care Sharing Ministry Works

 On the surface, health care sharing ministries work similarly to health insurance.
 You pay dues each month (similar to a premium) and you have a set amount that you’re required to pay out of pocket before receiving financial assistance (similar to an insurance deductible).
 In some cases, you’ll pay for medical expenses out of your own pocket and then get reimbursed by the ministry.
 Other times, your doctor will submit the bills directly to the ministry.
-Each member has maximum eligibility amounts, which limits how much they can receive for a medical expense.
+Each member has maximum eligibility amounts, which limits how much they can receive for medical expenses.
 With some HSMs, the money is disbursed by the ministry as needed, and with others, members contribute directly to the fellow member who needs it.